 A busy mother of three, Louise has spent much of her time juggling the demands of very active children resulting in little time to focus on her own health and wellbeing.
 Intense physical exercises such as football and Zumba kept Louise active and worked her external muscles for many years however, caring for herself “inside and out” became of great importance to her.

 Louise came to The Tai Chi Centre as a new student in August 2019 with the goal of achieving not only good health for her body but to calm her racing mind.
 She attends classes on a daily basis and all workshops throughout the year.
-Her dedication to training has developed her tai chi skills to such an extent as to not only compete, but to achieve a bronze medal in the 2022 TCAA Tai Chi Competitions.
-Louise is focusing on furthering her training to become a Class Leader with the intention of helping others.
+Her dedication to Tai Chi now sees her training to become a Class Leader with the intention of helping others.

-Louise is a qualified accountant (CPA) and brings a wealth of knowledge and strong administration skills to her “hat of many feathers” role at The Tai Chi Centre.
+A qualified accountant (CPA) Louise brings a wealth of knowledge and strong administration skills to her “hat of many feathers” role at The Tai Chi Centre.

 Louise is also the treasurer of a local animal rescue group and is passionate about being a foster “mum” rescuing, caring for and rehoming cats and kittens.